 Your yacht may include an optional VHF (Very High Frequency) radio.
 The VHF radio can be used to access weather reports, summon assistance or contact other vessels as permitted by the FCC (Federal Communications Commission).
-Contact the FCC for licensing, rules and regulations concerning VHF radio usage.
+We urge you to contact the FCC for information on licensing, rules and regulations concerning VHF radio usage.